tre508/auto-stack/docs/triage/integrations/FT_int_guide.md

 ### 2. Key Interfacing Services from `automation-stack`
 Several services within the `automation-stack` interact with Freqtrade:
-*   **FastAPI Controller (`controller_mcp`):** This Python-based service often acts as the primary bridge to Freqtrade.
+*   **FastAPI Controller (`controller_auto`):** This Python-based service often acts as the primary bridge to Freqtrade.
 It makes authenticated API calls to Freqtrade and can expose simplified endpoints for other services or agents.
     <!-- source: docs/setup/04_Cross_Stack_Integration_Guide.md, docs/setup/01_Automation_Stack_Overview.md -->
-*   **n8n (`n8n_mcp`):** The workflow automation platform. n8n can interact with Freqtrade in multiple ways:
+*   **n8n (`n8n_auto`):** The workflow automation platform. n8n can interact with Freqtrade in multiple ways:
     *   Directly polling the Freqtrade API.
     *   Indirectly via the FastAPI Controller.
     *   Orchestrating `freqtrade` CLI commands using its "Execute Command" node, often within agent-based workflows.
     <!-- source: docs/setup/04_Cross_Stack_Integration_Guide.md, docs/services/n8n/prompt_library/CentralBrain.md -->
-*   **Mem0 (`mem0_mcp`):** The memory service.
+*   **Mem0 (`mem0_auto`):** The memory service.
 While Mem0 does not directly connect to Freqtrade, it supports Freqtrade-related tasks by providing persistent memory and knowledge storage for the agents and workflows (like n8n or the Controller) that manage or analyze Freqtrade operations.
     <!-- source: docs/setup/02_Trading.md, docs/setup/05_Agent_Capabilities_and_Interaction.md -->

 ### 3. Network Configuration for Integration
-For successful integration, the Freqtrade container and the relevant `automation-stack` services must reside on the same Docker network (e.g., `mcp-net`).
+For successful integration, the Freqtrade container and the relevant `automation-stack` services must reside on the same Docker network (e.g., `auto-stack-net`).
 This allows services to reach the Freqtrade API, typically at `http://freqtrade_devcontainer:8080/api/v1/...` (using the Freqtrade container's service name).
 <!-- source: docs/setup/02_Trading.md, docs/setup/Freqtrade_Project_Checklist.md -->

 ## Integration Strategies